emberjs/guides/source/localizable/tutorial/installing-addons.md

 ### ember-cli-mirage

 [Mirage](http://www.ember-cli-mirage.com/) is a client HTTP stubbing library often used for Ember acceptance testing.
-For the case of this tutorial, we'll use mirage as our source of data.
+For the case of this tutorial, we'll use mirage as our source of data rather than a traditional backend server.
-Mirage will allow us to create fake data to work with while developing our app and mimic a running backend server.
+Mirage will allow us to create fake data to work with while developing our app and mimic an API.
+The data and endpoints we setup here will come into play later in the tutorial, when we use Ember Data to make server requests.

 Install the Mirage addon as follows: